calipho-sib/nextprot-docs/help/learn-developer-api.md

 ```

+###SPARQL example
-or for executing a sparql, simply use nx.executeSparql:
+For executing a sparql, simply use nx.executeSparql:

 ```javascript
 var sparqlQuery ='SELECT ?pe count(?entry) as ?cnt WHERE {?entry :existence ?pe} group by ?pe';